svn2github/dyncall/bindings/R/rdyncall/README.txt

 What is this?
 -------------

-'rdyncall' is a toolkit that provides R developers a stack of interoperability technologies to low-level machine code.
+rdyncall offers a stack of interoperability technologies for working with foreign compiled languages using cross-platform portable abstraction methods.

-For R application development, the package provides type-safe system-level access to C libraries such as OpenGL, SDL and Expat cross-platform.
+For R application development, the package facilitates direct access from R to the C Application Programming Interface (API) of common libraries.
-With rdyncall, R borrows capabilities of a system-level programming language.

-'rdyncall' enables to develope R multimedia applications that run across platforms.
+This enables a new style of development: R applications can use low-level services of portable C libraries.
+System-level code can be implemented in R without leaving the language.
+C APIs can be explored from within the R interpreter.
+Moving the R code from one platform to the other does not involve recompilation.
+Ofcourse, the run-time libraries need to be installed using a standard procedure of the target Operating-System Distribution.
+See ?'rdyncall-demos' (in R) for details on this.

-For R core development, the package provides a new Foreign Function Interface that can be used to call foreign precompiled C code without the need for additional compilation of wrapper code but which are more type-safe than R's built-ins.
+For R core development and research, the package provides an improved Foreign Function Interface (FFI) that can be used to call foreign precompiled C code without the need for additional compilation of wrapper code.

-'rdyncall' provides an improved foreign function interface for R as an alternative to .C, .Call, .External.
+The interface has basic mechanisms included for type-safety checks for argument types and supports working with pointers, arrays, structs and unions.
+R functions can be wrapped into first-level C callback function pointers.

 Supported Platforms: